josmar-crwdstffng/angular/aio/content/guide/providers.md

 ## Limiting provider scope with components

-Another way to limit provider scope is by adding the service you want to limit to the component's `providers` array.
+Another way to limit provider scope is by adding the service you want to limit to the `providers` array of the component.
 Component providers and NgModule providers are independent of each other.
-This method is helpful when you want to eagerly load a module that needs a service all to itself.
+This method is helpful when you want to eagerly load a module that needs an individual service.
-Providing a service in the component limits the service only to that component and its descendants.
+Providing a service in the component limits the service only to that component and the associated descendants.
-Other components in the same module can't access it.
+Other components in the same module cannot access it.

 <code-example header="src/app/app.component.ts" path="providers/src/app/app.component.ts" region="component-providers"></code-example>